shahidirfan100/Career-Site-Job-Listing-API/README.md

 Some public examples go stale, change slugs, or disable public listings.
 Use the Google search commands above to find fresh company board URLs.

 ### Does one input work for all platforms?
 Yes.
-Use `startUrl` and the actor auto-detects the platform.
+Use `startUrls` and the actor auto-detects each board URL.

 ### Are duplicate records removed?
 Yes.
 The actor deduplicates by platform, ID/link, title, and company before saving.